OSHW/HackerBot/README.md

 HackerBot
 =========

-HackerBot is a 3D printer with multi-head capability: up to three extruders and up two other slots for extra tools.
+HackerBot is a 3D printer with multi-head capability.

 It's very versatile, robust and accurate.